GitHubsberg/nginx-tomcat/README.md

 tomcat do the virtual hosting thereby handling the processing of requests to cbills.com, mycardrooms.com and nyteout.com

 Here is how this works.
-within the nginx.conf we have this
+within the [nginx.conf](https://github.com/GitHubsberg/nginx-tomcat/blob/master/nginx.conf) we have
 ```
          location / {
             proxy_set_header X-Forwarded-Host $host;